 You will also have the opportunity to develop physical examination skills.
 The emphasis in Phase 1 in this regard is on correct technique in the physical examination, which will allow you to determine normality and assess abnormality.
-If COVID-19 restrictions allow, you should practise your physical examination skills on real patients so that you can appreciate the range of normality.
+You should practise your physical examination skills on real patients so that you can appreciate the range of normality.
 In the End of Phase 1 clinical examination, you will be expected to perform satisfactory examinations of body systems with an emphasis on appropriate technique, in a professional interaction with a patient.